 - 1. American Studies 103. - 2.
 A two-semester survey of U.S. history (History 70a and History 70b or equivalents). - 3.
-One other survey-level course focusing on the U.S. in another discipline, such as art history, literature, music, media studies, or sociology. - 4.
-One course in Africana, Asian American, or Chicana/o-Latina/o studies, or one course on the histories and/or cultures of Native Americans. - 5.
+One other survey-level course focusing on the U.S. in another discipline, such as art history, literature, music, media studies, or sociology. - One course in Africana, Asian American, or Chicana/o-Latina/o studies, or one course on the histories and/or cultures of Native Americans. - 5.
 The American Studies Seminar (180), which is normally taken in the fall of the junior year. - 6.
 Three seminar or upper-division courses in a single discipline (for instance, anthropology, art, English, history, or political science) designed to give the program depth as well as breadth. - 7.
-Additional electives as necessary for a total of 11.
+Additional electives as necessary for a total of 11. - 8.
+Senior Thesis: All students are required to write a senior thesis by enrolling in a two-course, two-credit sequence.
+Students will enroll in American Studies 190, a seminar, in the fall semester.
+In the spring semester, students will enroll in American Studies 191 and complete the thesis under the direction of their thesis adviser.
+Each course will be worth one full credit; each will receive a separate grade.
+Dual or double majors should consult with the American Studies Coordinator, Professor Delmont, to discuss arrangements for thesis registration.